Q. What is the Title IV code for UTPB?

 Q. How long does it take to get a Loan?

 A. Approximately 7-10 working days after the student has completed the Master Promissory Note and the Entrance counseling.
 The student must also be registered for classes (at least six (6) hours).

 Q. How can I get my books if my financial aid funds are not in yet?

-A. U. T. Permian Basin allows book voucher charges if the student is receiving Pell Grants, Scholarships or Stafford Loans.
-If you cannot purchase the books yourself, you can apply for a Book Loan voucher through the Office of Student Financial Aid.
-The amount used on either of these vouchers will then be added to your bill in the Office of Accounting.
+A. U. T. Permian Basin offers book loans to all UTPB students.
+If you cannot purchase the books yourself, you can apply for a Book Loan voucher through the UTPB Bookstore.
+The amount used will then be added to your bill by the Office of Accounting.
 The Office of Student Financial aid does not handle any agency book vouchers including Tx.
 Rehab, WIA, VA-Chapter 31 etc. These types of vouchers must be processed directly through the bookstore.

 Q. How can I pay my tuition and fees if my financial aid has not come in yet?

 A. If you cannot pay your tuition and fees yourself, before the deadline, you can set up a payment plan in the office of Accounting.